-For a weekend brunch treat, whip up these light and flavorful crepes from the American Institute for Cancer Research.
+Whip up these crepes for a light and flavorful meal.
 What’s the secret behind these thin pancakes?
-They use flour made from chickpeas called besan (or garbanzo bean or gram flour in the gluten-free aisle).
-Besan is made from beans so it’s still packed with fiber and protein, like whole grains.
-Fill with a savory combination of spinach, mushroom and pesto for the perfect brunch entrée.
+They contain flour made from chickpeas called besan (also known as garbanzo bean or gram flour).
+Besan is made from beans so it’s packed with fiber and protein.
+Research supports that diets high in plant foods, including beans, can help lower cancer risk.

 1 cup chickpea flour